 Once your internship has been secured, you will need to communicate with us on your progress so that we can help support you.
 Please follow these guidelines:

-- Prior to beginning your internship, please complete the online internship approval form.
-(If you are using assistive technology and encounter problems with the Google form, please contact us at firstname.lastname@example.org or 781-736-2634 so that we may assist you with the internship approval process.)
+Before beginning your internship, please complete the online internship approval form.
+(If you are using assistive technology and encounter problems with the Google form, please contact our Applied Learning Experience Director Sally Warner so that we may assist you with the internship approval process.)
 Once this information is reviewed and confirmed, students will be notified if their internship is approved.
 Students may be required to meet with Associate Professor Colleen Hitchcock in advance of approval.

 Sharing and Presenting Your Experience

-Students who have successful internships will be requested to share their experience with their peers during the environmental studies applied learning experience symposia, which are held twice a year.
+Students who have successful internships will be requested to share their experience with their peers during an applied learning experience symposia held at Brandeis each academic year.